 - Responds to audience comment, inquiry, and correspondence in a timely fashion.

 - Represents WHRO at promotional events in the community as assigned.

 - Fosters and maintains audience and community relationships.

 - Voices and produces underwriting and promotional spots for radio, TV and digital.

 - Assists with building and maintaining the classical music library collection.

 - Downloads and imports music files and programs, sets up automation logs, and handles other operational duties as needed.

 - Other duties as assigned.

-- Minimum 4 years of demonstrated experience in professional journalism
+- Minimum of two years of experience in related field.

 - Remaining in a stationary position, often standing or sitting for prolonged periods.